Code-Institute-Submissions/Wbwren-bitcoin-technical-indicators_AprResub/README.md

 * Click 'Edit Price Data' in the navbar.

 # Acknowledgments
-A special thanks to my mentor Brian Macharia for his invaluable guidance throughout this project and the the entire program.
+A huge thanks to my mentor Brian Macharia for his invaluable guidance throughout this project and the entire program.